- Lots of sizing available

 3. Prints and Fabrics

 The outer layer of the pants are made of 92% Polyester and 8% Spandex.
 This fabric is very soft to the touch and feels just like a good-quality t-shirt.
-Unfortunately, like a favourite t-shirt the outer fabric, including the leg bands, does pill a bit with several washes.
-As mentioned earlier, there are four inner body absorbent layers are made of 100% GOTS Certified Organic Cotton and a middle layer of 100% polyester with waterproof TPU laminate, which is only in the centre, not the sides or top inch or so near the waistband.
+Unfortunately, like a favorite t-shirt the outer fabric, including the leg bands, does pill a bit with several washes.
+As mentioned earlier, there are four inner body absorbent layers are made of 100% GOTS Certified Organic Cotton and a middle layer of 100% polyester with waterproof TPU laminate, which is only in the center, not the sides or top inch or so near the waistband.

 The waistband is nice and thick, making it easy for little hands to grab onto to pull up and down.
 The leg bands, however, are made a large loop of fabric with a smaller elastic inside.
 I believe this was likely a design choice to help with easy pulling up and down, and the strength of the leg elastics is good, but the elastic itself does move around and get twisted inside the fabric during washing, and needs to be checked and re-flattened before use, which is a bit of a nuisance, but not something so bad I considered it a con.